 Training specific to health related courses is offered in a health-care facility that is contracted to provide instructional opportunities for medical related activities.
-Students are required to participate and be eligible to participate in all assigned clinical sites/externship sites.
+Students are required to participate and be eligible to participate in all assigned clinical sites/activities.
+TCTC is not obligated to locate an additional clinical site to accommodate a student.
 NO Exceptions.